-The packet broker section typically consists of ports 17 through 44.
-However, the available packet broker ports are determined by the following conditions:
+The packet broker section typically consists of ports 5 through 12.
+However, the available packet broker ports is determined by the following conditions:

-- The tap mode selected, default, load balance, primary-secondary or ATLB2 chained

-- If tap monitor ports are applied
+- The tap mode selected, Default, Load Balance, Primary-Secondary or ATLB2 Chained. - If tap monitor ports are applied

-- If VXLAN or I2GRE tunnels are configured